PrairieLearn/PrairieLearn/doc/codeExecution.md

 Every time we want to execute code for a question, we want to use a fresh Python environment that could not have been modified or broken by previous code.
 However, starting up a new Python interpreter is relatively expensive, taking on the order of hundreds of milliseconds.
 Compared to external grading code execution, the primary concern of question and element code execution (in addition to security) is speed.

 To solve this, we've borrowed Android's concept of a [zygote process](https://developer.android.com/topic/performance/memory-overview#SharingRAM).
 Instead of starting a new Python process for every request, we start a special zygote process that starts a Python interpreter, preloads commonly-used libraries like `numpy` and `lxml`, and forks itself.
 The fork inherits the file descriptors from the parent, which we use to communicate with the forked process.
 The forked process will use [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write), which is essentially free.
-When we want to execute code, we send commands to the forked process over `stdin` and receive the results of executing code over `stdout`.
+When we want to execute code, we send commands to the forked process over `stdin` and receive the results of executing code over file descriptor 3.
 Many commands may be sent during a single use of the forked process.
 When a question is done being rendered/graded/etc., we send a special `restart` message to the forked process, which will in turn exit with status 0.
 The zygote will detect that the child exited normally and immediately refork itself, and the fork will again begin listening for commands.
 This way, each request will get a fresh Python environment with almost zero overhead.

 ## The worker pool